 Share Some Love ❤️

-- Basically, for the filling we will be making mashed potatoes.
-Cook potatoes in salty water until they are cooked.
+- Cook potatoes in salty water until you can easily pierce them with a fork.
 Drain water from cooked potatoes.
 Mash them with some warm milk and butter.
+Mix in cheese.

-- Whisk eggs together with sour cream and milk until you get an even texture.
+- Whisk eggs with sour cream and milk until you get an even texture.

-- To the liquid ingredients, add in flour, baking powder and salt.
+- To the liquid ingredients, add in flour and salt.

 - Roll out the dough on a well floured surface.
-Cut circles out of the dough, using a cookie cutter or simply a floured glass cup.
+Cut circles out of the dough using a cookie cutter or a floured glass cup.